cerebro-data/external-docs/EMRIntegration.md

 ### Presto
 Presto requires configurations to be passed as arguments to the bootstrap script.
 This is instead of providing them as configurations.
-The boostrap action requires the planner host port to be specified via:
+The bootstrap action requires the planner host port to be specified.
+We also recommend specifying the user's access token.
 ```
 --planner-hostports <PLANNER ENDPOINT>
 # For example, if the planner is running on "10.1.10.251:12050", then, the bootstrap
 # arguments would be:
-cdas-emr-bootstrap.sh 0.4.0 --planner-hostports 10.1.10.251:12050 presto
+cdas-emr-bootstrap.sh 0.4.0 --planner-hostports 10.1.10.251:12050 --token <TOKEN> presto
 ```

 Once the cluster is up, the user can ssh onto the master and use presto-cli, for example: